Claim: An attempted abduction of a child from a mall or amusement park was thwarted because the kidnappers forgot to change the child's shoes.

 Origins: One of the most effective types of scarelore is the "barely escaped from the clutches of evil" variety — nothing drives home a warning better than a vivid first-person account of a narrowly-averted tragedy.
 The explicit warning presented in this legend is obvious: You must never, ever let your child out of your sight in a public place, even for a moment — kidnappers could be lurking anywhere, and the abduction in this example was foiled only due to the diligence of an employee (and the thoroughness of a store's security precautions).

 Although this warning is undeniably good advice, the legend that presents it exaggerates both the prevalence and manner of kidnappings.
 A child is far more likely to be snatched by a family member or ex-spouse in a custodial dispute than he is to be the victim of a random abduction.
-And rarely will kidnappers go through such elaborate procedures as the ones hinted at here — luring a child outside where he can be quickly bundled into an automobile is far more effective and less risky than trying to smuggle one out the exit of a crowded public space.
-(The example presented above doesn't even make much practical sense.
-Why waste precious getaway time shaving a child's head — with a razor, yet — when you already have a wig to cover its natural hair?)
+And rarely will kidnappers go through such elaborate procedures as the ones hinted at here: luring a child outside where he can be quickly bundled into an automobile is far more effective and less risky than trying to smuggle one out the exit of a crowded public space.
+(Some of the examples presented above don't even make much practical sense.
+Why would abductors waste precious getaway time shaving a child's head — with a razor, yet — when they already had a wig in hand to disguise their victim's natural hair color and style?)

 This type of tale that has been circulating for decades, always involving the kidnapping of children from family-type public places such as amusement parks and shopping centers.
 A kidnapper snatches a child away from an inattentive parent, drugs it, and